Aureliustics/Python-Turtle-3D-Renderer/README.md

   <li>5.
 Draw each face in that order with a specific color and it should work and draw colors in the correct order to prevent overlap</li>
 </ul>
 <p>(*) Optimization note: you could just not render the faces that aren't shown.
 For example, since a cube can only show 3 faces at a time, you can only make it renderer the first 3 closest faces instead of all 6 faces of the cube.</p>
+<p>(*) If you need an example to go off of, I made an <a href="https://github.com/Aureliustics/Python-Turtle-3D-Renderer/blob/main/src/Geometric%20Face%20Generation.py" target="_blank">updated system</a> that does not use connection_points() and instead generates all possible unique faces.
+(Including faces that cut through the object which makes the "X" shape on the base)</p>
+<p>    -You should tweak it so the algorithm ignores faces that go through the object.
+This will allow you to fill in the faces with color without breaking the shape.</p>